Beyond oil and reserves, Russia running on empty

 But that requires financing, which may be tricky, given the recent sanctions, which closed U.S. financing of longer than 90 days for Russia's top oil producer Rosneft and leading non-state gas company Novatek.

-Rosneft, which paid 2.7 trillion roubles in taxes to state coffers last year, used North American banks to arrange most of its over $38 billion in loans raised since the end of 2011.
+Rosneft, which paid 2.7 trillion rubles in taxes to state coffers last year, used North American banks to arrange most of its over $38 billion in loans raised since the end of 2011.

 Asian banks are unlikely to be able to fill the gap.
 Domestic funding capacity is limited as the central bank keeps a cap on liquidity, to avert inflation, and Western sanctions aim to restrict capital markets for Russia's state-owned banks.